 - College, university, and seminary faculty and administrators training young Christians to live in the way of the Kingdom

 - Denominational and organizational leaders seeking to guide their organizations into new practices and structures that enable the flourishing of communities living out God’s vision of peace and justice

 - Every follower of Jesus Christ seeking to become an ambassador of God’s healing and wholeness

 Participants begin and end each day with vibrant Christian worship, held in Duke Divinity School’s beautiful Goodson Chapel.

 All participants gather to learn from and dialogue with plenary speakers about a theological vision and practice of reconciliation.

-Shared meals, one-on-one conversations with faculty, some free evenings, some evenings with community-building events, and access to the many gifts of Duke University’s campus.
+Shared meals, one-on-one conversations with faculty, some evenings with community-building events, a fun evening in downtown Durham, and access to the many gifts of Duke University’s campus.